There are a lot of articles talking about the top 200 ranking factors used by Google to rank websites…

-So he decided to change his strategy by studying in-depth about the audience and rebuilt the site and published content, guides tools, and resources for marketers.
+So he decided to change his strategy by studying in-depth about the audience and rebuilding the site and publishing content, guides tools, and resources for marketers.

 These changes have helped him reduce the site’s bounce rate from 75% to 50% while getting some of the competitive keywords to the top of SERPS.

 From my personal experience, the latest Google algorithm update, RankBrain revolves around UX.